lluchs/sparsearray/README.md

 for good performance.
 Its `New` method is in O(1), but `Delete` has to traverse the list to update the previous element's `next` pointer.

+### ReorderingSA

+*ReorderingSA* always keeps the used elements in continuous memory.
+On deletion, it moves the last used element in the now-free spot.
+This has several advantages: iteration never has to skip holes, and both insertion and deletion is in constant time.
+However, any pointers are invalidated when an element is deleted.

 ## Evaluation